drtonyr/carbonTaxBackstop/docs/README.md

 ```
 ## Appendix: A Fiscally Neutral Carbon Tax and Household Income

+It's interesting to consider the case where it's not felt necessary to fund decarbonisaton.
+This would be fiscally neutral as the average household cost of the carbon tax matches the universal income.

 | Decile | expenditure/£ | ctax-UI at £500/t | %decrease in expenditure | prior tCO2e | post tCO2e  |